kurdin/console-remote/README.md

 ###### Logging CSS properties for specified DOM elements.
 Try it on <a href="http://jsfiddle.net/j9KqF/">jsFiddle</a>

-Note: using jQuery selectors, require jQuery library to be included in your project.
+Note: using jQuery selectors requires jQuery library to be included in your project.

 ````javascript
 // get value of CSS property 'background-color' of <body>